 10) Standard Jacks (legally date stamped) shall be used in all league and cup matches including all roll up and practices.

 11 Evening and Doubles League games in April and all games from the 2nd full week in August shall commence at 6.30.pm, with all matches between these dates to commence at 7.00pm.
 An alternative starting time can be made with the agreement of both captains, but all matches must start no later than 7.30pm.
+All Saturday league matches will start at 2pm; any alternative starting times must be with the full agreement of both team captains and the Registrar.

 12) A scratch time of 30 minutes shall be allowed from the agreed start time.
 At the end of the scratch time reserve players may be played, but if reserves are not available the opposing team shall receive a 21-0 win for each absent player (21-10 for averages).
 The scorecard to be marked “player absent”.
 Teams who concede, do not arrive or do not have the minimum number of players required to form a team by scratch time will have the match points awarded to their opponents.
 The minimum number of players to constitute a team shall be 3 in the Midweek League and 6 in the Friday and Saturday Leagues.
 If a Doubles League team has only 7 players by scratch time, the odd player may play a pair from the opposing team on his/her own using two woods.